daalgi/algorithms/graphs/notes.md

 On a general graph, this is a problem NP-Hard, but on a DAG this problem is solvable in O(V+E)!

 The trick is to multiply all edge values by -1, and then find the shortest path and then multiply the edge values by -1 again!

+## 8. Dijkstra's shortest path algorithm
+Dijkstra's algorithm is a Single Source Shortest Path (SSSP) algorithm for graphs with non-negative edge weights.

+SSSP: at the beggining you need to specify a starting node to indicate a relative starting point.

+Depending on how the algorithm is implemented and what data structures are used, the time complexity is typically O(E * log(V)), which is competitive against other shortest path algorithms.

+### Prerequisites
+- Graphs must only contain non-negative edge weights.
+This constraint is imposed to ensure that once a node has been visited, its optimal distance cannot be improved.
+This property is especially important, because it enables Dijkstra's algorithm to act in a greedy manner by always selecting the next most promising node.

+### Overview
+Maintain a 'dist' array where the distance to every node is positive infinity.
+Mark the distance to the start node 's' to be 0.

+Maintain a priority-queue PQ of key-value pairs of (node index, distance) pairs which tell you which node to visit next based on sorted min value.

+Insert (s, 0) into the PQ and loop while PQ is not empty, pulling out the next most promising (node index, distance) pair.

+Iterate over all edges outwards from the current node and relax each edge appending a new (node index, distance) key-value pair to the PQ for every relaxation.